 Here are examples of questions to ask a credit card processor:

 - What credit card processing solutions are available?
 Many point-of-sale systems may be offered by a credit card processor.
-The pros and cons of each should be outlined in respect to the business and industry.
+The pros and cons of each should be outlined for the business and industry.

 - Are the credit card processing solutions EMV-compliant?
 EMV technology is used to keep consumer credit card data safe from fraud.
 The EMV liability shift made non-EMV-compliant merchants responsible for in-store card theft, so businesses that don’t have EMV technology are at an increased risk of fraud.